kyma-project/control-plane/docs/kyma-environment-broker/03-12-custom-oidc-configuration.md

 type: Details
 ---

-To create an SKR with custom OIDC (Open ID Connect) configuration you need to specify additional `oidc` provisioning parameters, for example:
+To create an SKR with a custom OIDC (Open ID Connect) configuration, specify the additional `oidc` provisioning parameters.
+See the example:

 ```bash
    export VERSION=1.15.0